Our community gives to us everyday; we are determined to give back to it as much as we can.

 The Felix Project unites charities and food suppliers in the interest of reducing food waste while alleviating food poverty in the elderly, the homeless, refugees and asylum seekers, families and children, and those suffering mental health issues.

 We also donate surplus food to The Vineyard Life Church for the morning drop-in to those in crisis whether by homelessness, addiction, mental illness or social difficulty.
 We’ve just done a special campaign to raise awareness for Vineyard in Richmond.

-If you are interested in volunteering to carry surplus food to charities or in receiving surplus donations please please check our collection schedule
+If you’re interested in volunteering to carry surplus food to charities or in receiving surplus donations donations please contact your local bakery.

 Putting bread to work